niallbee/capstone/guides/day-2/guide-3-webserver-database.md

      reserved_peering_ranges = [google_compute_global_address.private_ip_address.name]
    }
    ```
-4. Now that the databse has been configured and the private connection established we can can create a [user](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/sql_user) for our web application so that it can access the database.
+4. Now that the database has been configured and the private connection established we can can create a [user](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/sql_user) for our web application so that it can access the database.
 Insert the following code block into `database.tf` in the `day-2/webserver` folder
    ```
    resource "google_sql_user" "user" {
      name     = "application-user"